About the program

 Join the solar batteries mailing list

-• A single solar battery system with a nominal (total) capacity of 5 kWh to 100 kWh will be eligible.
+• A single solar battery with a nominal (total) capacity of 5 kWh to 100 kWh will be eligible.

 • The solar battery will need to be installed with a new or existing solar photovoltaic (PV) system.

-• The solar battery system is considered ‘installed’ when a certificate of electrical compliance or equivalent is signed, which confirms that the system complies with relevant state and territory electrical safety regulations.
+• The solar battery is considered ‘installed’ when a certificate of electrical compliance or equivalent is signed, which confirms that the system complies with relevant state and territory electrical safety regulations.

 Check your eligibility